 Funding calls for the space sector

-In the webinar we will highlight a selection of Horizon Europe calls that will require Copernicus Earth Observation data as part of the solution.
+In the webinar we highlighted a selection of Horizon Europe calls that will require Copernicus Earth Observation data as part of the solution.
 These and other selected space calls in Horizon Europe have been collected in the new Open Calls Portal on this website, which is freely accessible to anyone interested.

 The funding calls that are collected in the portal include the new Horizon Europe calls, but also calls from other sources, like the European Development Fund (EDF) and Digital Europe.
 Initially, the calls in the portal cover potential space applications in sectors like health, civil security, climate, energy, mobility, and bioeconomy, with more sectors being added over time.